Updated 10/04/25

 7. Athyrium (lady fern) ‘Ghost’

 A great shade plant with soft, silver foliage.
-Its colour helps to break up dense green planting and it tolerates dry conditions better than a lot of other ferns.
+Plus, its colour helps to break up dense green planting and it tolerates dry conditions better than a lot of other ferns.

 ATHYRIUM (LADY FERN) ‘GHOST’